Serenity Cox

-Serenity Cox (born October 15, 1984) is a Canadian pornographic actress and content creator.
+Serenity Cox is a Canadian pornographic film actress and content creator.
 After entering the industry via hotwifing, she signed to Vixen Media Group in September 2023 and was a member of the cast of American MILF.
 She has also filmed for Brazzers and won numerous industry awards.

 Career

-Cox was born on October 15, 1984.
-She worked as an emergency department nurse for fifteen years until February 2024, having moved to a large hospital in the mid-2010s.
+Cox worked as an emergency department nurse for fifteen years until February 2024, having moved to a large hospital in the mid-2010s.
 She spent much of her nursing career as a charge nurse.
 During the COVID-19 pandemic in Canada, Cox and her husband began acting out their hotwifing fantasies and began filming themselves participating in threesomes from her husband's point of view, uploading their videos to FetLife.
-In 2021, under the impression that profiles with a certain number of subscribers received free merchandise, they began uploading videos to Pornhub, initially under the name Hot Wife Adventures; she subsequently adopted a stage name derived from Serenity, a fictional spacecraft in the TV series Firefly.
+In 2021, under the impression that profiles with a certain number of subscribers received free merchandise, they began uploading videos to Pornhub, initially under the name Hot Wife Adventures.
 In 2022, she won Best Newcomer at that firm's award ceremony.

 Cox signed to Vixen Media Group in September 2023 and filmed her first scene for Vixen in November with Dan Damage.
 That month, she won the 2023 xHamster Award for Lesbian Creator of the Year.
 In 2024, she began filming for the firm's Milfy division, including the two-parter Enjoy It, by June, she had filmed Dinner Guest Dines on Wife's Pussy for Brazzers with Kyle Mason.
 Cox signed an exclusive contract with Vixen in May 2024 and subsequently joined the cast of Vixen's American MILF alongside Brandi Love, Maitland Ward, Christy Canyon, and Phoenix Marie, which was released in July.
 Her first two scenes for the platform featured Jason Luv and Isiah Maxwell, with the latter receiving a 2025 AVN Award nomination for Best Foursome/Orgy Scene.

 In August 2024, Cox appeared in the indie horror movie The Highest Brasil.
 By December, she was living in Toronto and was volunteering at a women's sexual health clinic.
 She won the 2025 XBIZ's XMA Award for Favorite MILF Performer.
 The following March, she and her husband were part of the starting lineup of WIFEY, a channel from Vixen Media Group that focused on the hotwife lifestyle, for which she performed with Damage, Hollywood Cash, and her husband, Mr Cox.

 By September 2025, Serenity had filmed for VMG brands Blacked Raw and Deeper.
 That month, she appeared in The Blueprint: Part 4, a reimagining of the founding of Blacked.
 Cox's episode featured her first gang bang.
 In October, WIFEY announced Serenity Cox would be become the face of their platform as their official Brand Ambassador.